-Lets start with possessions before we get into a trance or approach art.
+LG Let's start with possessions before we get into a trance or approach art.
 Possessions can be both liberating-for one can let go, let someone else do the work-and scary-for one is not oneself anymore.
 But possession is not only possession by a spirit.
 It can also mean custody and ownership.
-I am sure you will understand if I told you that, during my PhD, which I completed in 2010, I was often referred to as obsessed, possessed, in a trance.
+I am sure you will understand if I told you that, during my doctoral research process, which took five years and I completed in 2010,2 I was often referred to as obsessed, possessed, in a trance.
 Possessed by knowledge, I hope.

-The metaphor (sometimes metonym?) of possession is a useful one, one that can withstand iterations and unpackings in multiple directions; taking the idea of possession from a very specific cultural perspective might open up unexpected metaphors.
-Spirit possession in Caribbean contexts (by this I mean, with roots in Africa, a new birth in the Caribbean under crisis during the slave trade, and the subsequent migrations to the rest of the Americas and the world at large) is almost unequivocal about the subject-object relationship.
+CD The metaphor (sometimes metonym?)3 of possession is a useful one, one that can withstand iterations and unpackings in multiple directions; taking the idea of possession from a very specific cultural perspective might open up unexpected metaphors.
+Spirit possession in Caribbean contexts4 (by this I mean, with roots in Africa, a new birth in the Caribbean under crisis during the slave trade, and the subsequent migrations to the rest of the Americas and the world at large) is almost unequivocal about the subject-object relationship.
 The Orisha, the Loa, the Goddess or God, or Ancestor spirit, is the subject, entering into the world of human culture by turning someone into an object.

 In many of these traditions (if not most), the one being possessed is an initiate into the mysteries of their particular deity.
-In Vodun, the initiate is called the horse, and the Loa (goddess or god) is the rider.
-The horse submits to the rider.
-In Yoruba culture and Yoruba-derived cultures, the initiate is called the Iyawo, bride of the secret, or the orisha's junior-wife, and it is always Bride, no matter the initiate's biological sex or the gender of the deity.
+In Vodun, the initiate is called the horse, and the Loa (goddess or god) is the rider.5 The horse submits to the rider.
+In Yoruba culture and Yoruba-derived cultures, the initiate is called the lyawo, bride of the secret, or the orisha's junior-wife,6 and it is always Bride, no matter the initiate's biological sex or the gender of the deity.
 It is not a casual metaphor.
-The bride submits to the god.
-While this points out certain inherent gender biases, most of which is far too complicated for the purposes of this work, it also points out some ideas about possession that might be applied to PhD work.
+The bride submits to the deity.
+While this points out certain inherent gender biases, most of which are far too complicated for the purposes of this work, it also points out some ideas about possession that might be applied to research work.

-As scholar-artists, we become married to the idea, the thought, the knowledge, of our study, submit to it, with an implicit understanding that our research is something that will overwhelm us.
+As scholar-artists, we become married to the idea, the thought, the knowledge, of our study; we submit to it with an implicit understanding that our research is something that will overwhelm us.
 The subtext is always that we will one day become completely possessed by these thoughts.

+These ideas are beginning to seduce us and we suspect that the seduction might go on for a long time (and, of course, much longer than most doctors would recommend).
 These ideas are beginning to seduce us, and we suspect that the seduction might go on for a long time (and of course, much longer than most doctors would recommend).

-The promise of being possessed becomes stronger once we start to meet others along the academic and artistic path, who are possessed by the same ideas, or similar ones: the idea's sisters, or cousins.
-We have been seduced, to the point where we are, in a sense, marrying into a family.
+The promise of being possessed becomes stronger once we start to meet others along the academic and artistic path, those who are possessed by the same ideas, or similar ones: the idea's sisters, or cousins.
+We have been seduced to the point where we are, in a sense, marrying into a family.